encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

 We'd also need to make sure that when the model is saved, that we populate the highlighted field, using the `pygments` code higlighting library.

-We'll ned some extra imports:
+We'll need some extra imports:

     from pygments.lexers import get_lexer_by_name
     from pygments.formatters import HtmlFormatter